Are you here because your milk supply seems to be unproductive? What could be the cause of low milk supply and how do you fix it?

 There may be some issues causing your low milk supply while breastfeeding.

-As I mentioned above, the common reasons for low milk supply while breastfeeding may have come about because of a bad latch, jaundice/sleepy baby or nipple confusion because of a pacifier.
+As established above, some common reasons for low milk supply while breastfeeding may have come about because of a bad latch, jaundice/sleepy baby or nipple confusion because of a pacifier.

 While we are on the topic of breastfeeding, let me ask, how valuable of a feeling it would be to know you invested in your ability to provide your baby with the best breastfeeding experience?